ktmck678/cs411-project/README.md

 This is the readme for our 411 project.
 Our software is in its inception, but will soon become the core of a billion dollar business.
 Did you know that 87 million knowledge workers in the US alone spend 5 hours scheduling meetings?

-We intend to fix that.
+Tempus intends to fix that.

 See ya in a billion.